Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Holonomy and flow in hyperbolic time

 \begin{prop} We keep the notations of Proposition~\ref{holodefD}.
 If $h_1$ is sufficiently small, $R$ is sufficiently large and $D'\subset2D$ is a disk, then $\Hol_{\lambda}(D')$ is $\sigma_1$-quasi-round. \end{prop}

 Let us begin with the easiest cases.

-\begin{proof}[Proposition~\ref{imholrhoqr}'s beginning of proof] First, suppose that $\set{T}_i$ or $\set{T}_j$ is a \emph{regular} transversal.
+\begin{proof}[Beginning of the proof of Proposition~\ref{imholrhoqr}] First, suppose that $\set{T}_i$ or $\set{T}_j$ is a \emph{regular} transversal.
 Note that $\Hol_{\lambda}$ is holomorphic without critical points.
 Hence, it is close to homotheties on small disks and we conclude.
 Here, we study a bounded number of maps, independently of $R$.
 Moreover, these arguments still work if we consider singular transversals that do not approach too much (independently of $R$) the singularities.